-Very few municipalities have implemented these provisions at this point.
-Staff will continue to monitor the implementation and effectiveness of these provisions and make recommendation to Council on the applicability to the County in the future.
+Of the municipalities that have implemented these provisions, the feedback provided has been mixed at best and questionable whether it is actually achieving its ultimate goals.
+Staff will continue to monitor the implementation and effectiveness of these provisions and make recommendation to Council on the applicability to Haldimand in the future.